AOMediaCodec/av1-spec/README.md

 Bundler will set dependencies and install needed gems as listed in `Gemfile.lock`.

-_**Note** that you may need Ruby development headers installed on your system for some gems to compile successfully._
+**Note** that you may need Ruby development headers installed on your system for some gems to compile successfully.
+{:.alert .alert-info }

 ### Build and Preview Locally with Jekyll